MCV-2025-C1-Project/Team5/README.md

 - **Background Removal:** Automatically segments the painting from its background using robust color statistics and morphological filtering.

-- **Multiple Image Descriptors:** Extract diverse visual representations capturing color, texture, and spatial information.
+- **Multi-painting Splitting:** Detects whether in the images appear more than one paintings using heuristics, and if so, it splits them to retrieve sepparately.

-- **Multiple Image Descriptors:** Extract diverse visual representations capturing color, texture, spatial, and keypoint-based information.
+- **Multiple Image Descriptors:** Extract diverse visual representations capturing color, texture, spatial, and local features based on keypoints information.

   **Global descriptors:**
   Capture overall image statistics or structure, producing one descriptor per image.